evortigosa/EXplainable_AI/README.md

 We also included benchmarking tools in our framework: Synthetic and real datasets and quantitative metrics:

-- Relative Input/Output Stability (RIS and ROS): these metrics are used to evaluate explanation stability as to changes (local perturbations) in input data and output prediction probabilities, respectively (XAI_evaluation_metrics.ipynb).
+- Relative Input/Output Stability (RIS and ROS): these metrics are used to evaluate explanation stability as to changes (local perturbations) in input data and output prediction probabilities, respectively (XAI_evaluation_metrics.py).

-- Run Explanation Stability (RES): this metric assesses the consistency of several explanations for the same instance under the same settings, with higher values indicating lower stability rates (XAI_evaluation_metrics.ipynb).
+- Run Explanation Stability (RES): this metric assesses the consistency of several explanations for the same instance under the same settings, with higher values indicating lower stability rates (XAI_evaluation_metrics.py).

-- Prediction Gap on Important Features (PGI): this metric assesses explanations' faithfulness by examining the impact of keeping important features and perturbing (deleting) non-important features on the model's predictions (XAI_evaluation_metrics.ipynb).
+- Prediction Gap on Important Features (PGI): this metric assesses explanations' faithfulness by examining the impact of keeping important features and perturbing (deleting) non-important features on the model's predictions (XAI_evaluation_metrics.py).

 - Local Accuracy Preservation (LAP): this metric assesses the rates an additive feature importance explainer preserves its primary property of local accuracy, i.e., the model prediction should be reconstructed by summating the importance values.
-The ratio indicates the explanations' share, which preserves local accuracy (XAI_evaluation_metrics.ipynb).
+The ratio indicates the explanations' share, which preserves local accuracy (XAI_evaluation_metrics.py).

 # Cite Us